oktadev/okta-express-graphql-example/README.md

 # Example API Using GraphQL, Express, and Okta

 This is an example API, showing how to create a GraphQL endpoint in Node.
 The mutations are protected behind authentication provided by Okta.
+To follow along step-by-step, [check out the blog post](https://developer.okta.com/blog/2018/09/27/build-a-simple-api-service-with-express-and-graphql).

 **Prerequisites**: [Node.js](https://nodejs.org/en/).